 They argue that energy, not time, is the currency of high performers.
 And if you want success in any dimension of your life, you'll want to skillfully manage your energy.

 Imagine that you're going to a full-day seminar for developing your skills.
-You get there bright-eyed and bushy-tailed, ready to take copious notes and apply what you learn.
+You get there bright-eyed and bushy-tailed, ready to take lots of notes and apply what you learn.
 But by lunchtime, your energy starts to dip.
 You start getting sleepy and your mind wanders.
 By the end of the day, you're barely hanging on, and all you can think about is getting home to relax.

 It's not the time you spend that matters–it's the level of engagement and energy you bring to the table.